Gustave Maria Blanche

 Gustave Maria Blanche (30 April 1849 - 26 July 1916) was a French-Canadian Roman Catholic priest, Bishop, and Vicar Apostolic of Golfe St-Laurent (now Baie-Comeau).

 Born in Josselin, Diocese de Vannes, France, the son of L. Blanche and Marie Hayard, Blanche was called to the Bar in France.
 In 1870, he was a volunteer in the Franco-Prussian War.
 In 1873, he joined the Eudists.
 He was ordained a priest in 1878.
 From 1878 to 1890, he was the director of the Ecole St. Jean in Versailles.
-From 1890 to 1899, he was director of the College Church Point, Nova Scotia.
+In 1890 he founded and until 1899 he was director of Collège Sainte-Anne, which later became Université Sainte-Anne, in Church Point, Nova Scotia.
 In 1905, he was appointed Titular Bishop of Sicca Veneria and Vicar Apostolic of Golfe St-Laurent.